 With these classifications out of the way, let’s go deeper into each particular technique that is interesting for our purposes.

 Much like linear regression tries to draw a line that best joins a set of closely correlated points, support vector machines (SVM) try to draw a line that separates a set of naturally separated points.
 Since a line divides the plane in two, any new point must be on one of the two sides, and is thus classified as belonging to one class or the other.

-More generally, if the inputs are n-dimensional vectors, an SVM tries to find a geometric object of dimension n-1 (a hyperplane) that divides the given inputs into two (or more) groups.
+More generally, if the inputs are n-dimensional vectors, an SVM tries to find a geometric object of dimension n-1 (a hyperplane) that divides the given inputs into two groups.
 To name an application, support vector machines are used to detect spam in images (which is supposed to evade text spam filters) and face detection.
-In both cases, the translation of image to vector is relatively easy since computer representations of images are merely matrices of three-number vectors (pixels).

 We need to group unlabeled data in a meaningful way.
 Of course, the number of possible clusterings is very large.
 In the k-means technique, we need to specify the desired number of clusters k beforehand.
 How do we choose?
 We need a way to measure cluster compactness.
 For every cluster we can define its centroid, something like its center of mass.
 Thus a measure of the compactness of a cluster could be the sum of the member-to-centroid distances, called the distortion:

 With that defined, we can state the problem clearly as an optimization problem: minimize the sum of all distortions.
 However, this problem is NP-complete (computationally very difficult) but good estimations can be achieved via k-means.
 It can be shown and, more importantly, makes intuitive sense, that:

 Each point must be clustered with the nearest centroid.

 Each centroid is at the center of its cluster.